 Arrange a meeting with Catrin Darsley, Environmental Officer, to find out how easy it will be for your School or Department to be involved.

-- When will the programme run?
-The 2016-17 programme runs September to April.
+- When did the programme run?
+The 2016-17 programme ran September to April.

 - Submission date: 07 April